Towards White-Box Deep Wireless Sensing: Detailed Derivation of

-where \(\mathbf{Z} \in \mathbb{C}^{d \times N}\) is the feature representation matrix. \(\mathbf{U}_k \in \mathbb{C}^{d \times p}\) are orthonormal bases for \( k \in \{1, 2, \ldots, K\} \). \(\beta\) is a positive scaling factor.
-Since it is a non-constant real-valued complex function, it will not satisfied the Cauchy-Riemann equations so that it is not complex analytic, \ie, non-holomorphic.
-Moreover, within the gradient-based optimization context, the gradient that considered is the conjugate gradient \cite{brandwood1983complex}, which is defined as:
+Because this is a non-constant, real-valued complex function, it does not satisfy the Cauchy–Riemann equations and is therefore not complex analytic, \ie, non-holomorphic.
+In gradient-based optimization, the relevant quantity is the conjugate gradient \cite{brandwood1983complex}, defined as